 As described previously, schools can exit CSI status when they meet the exit criteria aligned to the entrance criteria.
-For CSI schools (lowest 5%), they may exit when they 1) attain an overall CCRPI score greater than or equal to 60 OR 2) if an overall CCRPI score greater than or equal to 60 has not been attained, a school may exit if it no longer meet the lowest 5% entrance criteria AND demonstrates an improvement in the overall CCRPI score greater than or equal to 3% of the gap between the baseline CCRPI score (the three-year average that led to the school's identification) and 100.
+For CSI schools (lowest 5%), they may exit when they no longer meet the lowest 5% entrance criteria AND demonstrate an improvement in the overall CCRPI score greater than or equal to 3% of the gap between the baseline CCRPI score (the three-year average that led to the school's identification) and 100.
+This 3% improvement must be demonstrated from the highest of the three CCRPI scores used in the three-year average to the current CCRPI score.
 For CSI schools (low graduation rate), they may exit when they attain a four-year adjusted cohort graduation rate greater than 67%.
-For CSI schools (TSI low-performing subgroup), they may exit when they meet the TSI exit criteria.
+For CSI schools (TSI Additional Targeted Support), they may exit when they meet the TSI exit criteria.
 Exit criteria will be run annually.
+For CSI schools (promise schools), they may exit when they no longer meet the greater than 5% to 10% entrance criteria AND the school's current overall CCRPI score is greater than the baseline CCRPI score (the three-year average that led to the school's identification).